 Apply different conceptual frameworks for marketing decisions in the context of innovation;

-Apply acquired theoretical knowledge to real-life business problems within the domain of marketing and innovation;
+Apply acquired theoretical knowledge to real-life business problems in the field of marketing and innovation;

 Required prerequisite knowledge